itlab-vision/opencv-samples-perf-analysis/README.md

   bag-of-words approach and Support Vector Machine implemented in OpenCV.
 - `nn` is a directory that contains sample of deep neural network inference using the OpenCV library.
+- `reader` is a directory that contains implementation of data readers (currently, Cifar-10 data reader is available).
+- `utils` is a directory that contains utilities to check applications correctness.

 ## How to build OpenCV to run on RISC-V